Drug information provided by: IBM Micromedex

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadobutrol injection in children 2 years of age and older.
-However, safety and efficacy have not been established in children younger than 2 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadobutrol injection in children.
+However, safety and efficacy have not been established in premature infants.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of gadobutrol injection in the elderly.
 However, elderly patients are more likely to have age-related kidney problems, which may require caution in patients receiving gadobutrol.